26 people found this helpful

 How to clean cooker hood surfaces

-Although figuring out how to clean extractor fan hood filters is the most important task, the surfaces need a good clean too.
-Sure, the casing might not get as grimy as the filters, but it’ll still pick up its fair share of grease, dust and dirty bits and bobs.
-Here’s how to clean extractor fan kitchen hood surfaces:
+While knowing how to clean extractor fan hood filters is important, the surfaces of your cooker hood need a good clean too.
+Sure, the casing might not get as grimy as the filters, but it’ll still pick up its fair share of grease, dust, and dirty bits and bobs.

 - Give the surface a good wipe down with kitchen paper to dry it and get rid of any leftover cleaning residue.